Scaffold-Stark/speedrunstark/README.md

 1.  **`yarn simulate` Script:**
     - This script spins up several simulated users (actors).
     - Some actors will look at the `borrow_rate`.
-If it's attractive, they will deposit ETH and mint MyUSD (potentially selling it on the DEX for more ETH, representing leveraged traders).
+If it's attractive, they will deposit STRK and mint MyUSD (potentially selling it on the DEX for more STRK, representing leveraged traders).
     - Other actors will look at the `savings_rate`.
 If it's attractive, they will buy MyUSD from the DEX and stake it in `MyUSDStaking.cairo`.
     - Run this script from your `challenge-stablecoin` directory: `yarn simulate`.
     - Observe your console and the frontend.
 You should see activity: collateral deposits, MyUSD mints, stakes, and DEX swaps.
 The MyUSD price on the DEX will fluctuate.